CommunitySolidServer/tutorials/getting-started.md

 ### Example Solid HTTP requests
-All interactions with the server happen through HTTP requests, which each HTTP method having its own use.
+All interactions with the server happen through HTTP requests, with each HTTP method having its own use.
 Below are some common examples.
 You run these using `curl` on the command line, or by manually constructing the queries in an HTTP client such as [Hoppscotch](https://hoppscotch.io/).